cowboyai/cim-start/compute/readme.md

 All will have slightly different meanings and we want to be able to have a consistent, abstracted configuration that doesn't know about where it is deployed, only that you CAN deploy it.

-## NixOps
+## Nixos-anywhere
-Note: NixOps is currenltly stable at version 1.7, but is undergoing a complete rewrtite as [NixOps4](https://github.com/NixOps4/NixOps4).
-We will convert to NixOps4 when it reaches a stable version.

-NixOps is our tool for building multiple systems that deploy together.
-We casn also use [terraform](https://github.com/terranix/terranix), but for now we are sticking with NixOps.

-While this could deploy entire Domain at once and propably should until it reaches a certain size, we want to make our configurations in a way they can stand alone and be reused.
+While this could deploy entire Domain at once and should until it reaches a certain size, we want to make our configurations in a way they can stand alone and be reused.

 Reuse may only mean Development Environment and Production Environment, but that is indeed reuse and we need to be able to determine what was approved in Dev is exactly what we deploy to Prod.